ans-coe/terraform-modules/azure/virtual-machine/examples/multi-disk/README.md

-# Example - Basic
+# Example - Multi-Disk

-This example is used to illustrate the basic usage of this module.
+This example is used to illustrate the usage of this module with additional disks attached.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements